eleemosynator/writeups/flare-on-6/12 - help/readme.md

 had great fun and learned quite a lot.

-Personal thanks go out to [@Dark_Puzzle] for pointing out the right way to scan for the password, and [@LeeAtBenf] for proofreading my rantings and providing some decent and constructive feedback some of which was taken on board - also the spellchecker suggestion helped.
+Personal thanks go out to [@Dark_Puzzle] for pointing out the right way to scan for the password, and [@LeeAtBenf] for proofreading my rantings and providing some decent and constructive feedback, some of which was taken on board - also the spellchecker suggestion helped.
-Additional thanks go out to Randall Munroe of [xkcd](https://xkcd.com) for his permissive license that allowed Black Hat of [Laser Pointer](https://what-if.xkcd.com/13/) fame, who helper spur us on to deeper driver spelunking.
-Also his hand-writing font came in handy for marking up disassemblies.
+Additional thanks go out to Randall Munroe of [xkcd](https://xkcd.com) for his permissive license which allowed Black Hat of [Laser Pointer](https://what-if.xkcd.com/13/) fame to help spur us on to deeper kernel spelunking.
+Additionally, Randall's hand-writing font came in very handy for marking up disassemblies!

 I hope you enjoyed reading this guide, and remember: